 Gas Boiler and Gas Fire Check

-Most holiday parks now recommend that for your own safety you have an annual check carried out by a competent Gas Safe Registered person on your Gas Fire and Boiler.
+Most holiday parks now recommend that you have an annual check carried out by a competent Gas Safe Registered person on your Gas Fire and Boiler.
 They will inspect and clean the appliance and issue you with a certificate of compliance.
-This is compulsory if you intend to rent your caravan holiday home out.
+This is compulsory if you intend to rent your caravan holiday home out but is also for your own safety and sense of security.

 Food Safety Tips